Wave Financial: History

+In May 2025, US customers of Wave were transitioned to a new Payroll processing system supported by CheckHQ.
+The new integration improved support for US employers by handling employer tax withholding and payments in all 50 US States.

+Products

 The company's initial product, Accounting by Wave, is a double entry accounting tool.
 Services include direct bank data imports, invoicing and expense tracking, customizable chart of accounts, and journal transactions.
-Accounting by Wave integrates with expense tracking software Shoeboxed, and e-commerce website Etsy.
+Accounting by Wave integrates with expense tracking software Shoeboxed and e-commerce website Etsy.

 The next product launched was Payroll by Wave, which was launched in 2012 after the acquisition of SmallPayroll.ca.
-Payroll by Wave is only available in the U.S.A. and Canada.
+Payroll by Wave is only available in the US and Canada.

 Invoicing by Wave is an offshoot of the company's earlier accounting tools.

 Additional products launched on or shortly after the company's rebrand in December 2012 include: